Matcha and intermittent fasting: what no one tells you

 clear reduction in body fat, thinner and better-looking skin, surprisingly stable energy, and more consistent focus.

-I have to say it was awkward at first and then… easy.
+I must say it was uncomfortable at first and then... simple.

-The key is to focus on the experience, not the absence of food.
-In other words:
+The key is to focus on the experience and not on the absence of food.
+That is:

-How do I feel doing this?
-How will I feel if I hold out until lunchtime?
+What do I feel doing this?
+How will I feel if I hold out until mealtime?
 Will I have more lucid dreams?
 Will I feel more present?
 Will I be more focused?

-The answer to all these questions is usually the same: it all depends on the intention and the focus.
+The answer to all these questions is usually the same: it all depends on intention and focus.

-My recommendation, if you're considering it, is clear: focus on the experience, without expectations, and let it surprise you.
-Then, stick to your goal, whatever it may be: three days, a week, a month, or whatever period you've set.
-And if you slip up one day, it's not the end of the world.
-We all have moments when there's a dinner, a breakfast, or an unavoidable event.
-The important thing is to remember that you can pick it up again the next day.
+My recommendation, if you are considering it, is clear: focus on the experience, without expectations, and let it surprise you.
+Then, maintain your goal, whatever you have set for yourself: three days, a week, a month or the period you have established.
+And if you fail one day, it's okay.
+We all have moments when there's a dinner, a breakfast or an unavoidable event.
+The important thing is to be aware that you pick it up again the next day.

-During the fast, I drink a cup of ceremonial matcha, always with just water.
-Not to "trick my hunger," but because it really helps me stay focused and makes the process sustainable.
+During fasting, I drink a cup of ceremonial matcha, always with only water.
+Not to “trick hunger,” but because it really helps maintain focus and makes the process sustainable.

 When fasting becomes suffering, it usually doesn't last long.

-When it adapts to the body, it stays that way.
+When it adapts to the body, it endures.

-In my case, the change came when I started using a ceremonial matcha that I could drink plain, even on an empty stomach.
-Since then, I've used this one precisely because it doesn't require me to "disguise" it with milk or sweeteners.
-Plus, it lasts longer than others, since you need less to get all its benefits, and it has an umami flavor that literally makes your pupils dilate with the first sip.
+In my case, the change came when I started using a ceremonial matcha that I could drink without adding anything, even while fasting.
+Since then, I've been using this one, precisely because it doesn't force me to "disguise" it with milk or sweeteners.
+Also, it yields more than others, as it needs less quantity to get all its benefits and has an umami flavor that literally makes your pupils dilate with the first sip:

 https://teamatchazen.com/products/te-matcha-ceremonial-ecologico-100-g-1%C2%AA-cosecha-1er-grado-matcha-zen

-Here is a key point that is often overlooked.
+Here's a key point that is often omitted.

-Low-quality matcha is usually more bitter, more irritating on an empty stomach, and harder to tolerate without food.
+Low-quality matcha tends to be more bitter, more irritating when fasting, and harder to tolerate without accompaniments.

-A first harvest ceremonial matcha, well ground and fresh, can be taken on its own, without digestive problems or uncomfortable spikes.
+A first-harvest ceremonial matcha, well-ground and fresh, can be consumed alone, without digestive problems or uncomfortable spikes.

 Therefore, if matcha is going to be part of your fast, quality is non-negotiable.